Suhelkhan12/Suhelkhan12/README.md

  - 👋 Hi, I’m Suhel
  - 👀 I’m interested in full stack web Application, low-code tools and Cloud developments.
  - 💞️ Looking for oppotunity as following emerging tech stacks.
+ - 👨🏼‍💻 I'm currently working on building a code snipped generator tool with Nextjs frontend, Typescript for more type safety, Prisma ORM for db queries, Postgres for serverless sql db, Next auth for authentication and zustand for global state management

 #### Frontend
  - Html, Css & Javascript